This 7-Year-Old Actress Gives The Year's Best Screen Performance

 Kids say the darndest things, scripted and otherwise.
 What they may not realize, as explored in “The Florida Project,” is this: While they’re off making mischief, gossiping and slurping ice cream, the adults around them are embroiled in hardship.
 Moonee’s erratic but dedicated 22-year-old single mother (Bria Vinaite, whom Baker discovered via Instagram) searches for crude work to pay the rent, her green hair and unschooled elocution proceeding her.

-Baker’s film ― one of the year’s best ― is partly a feast of ephemeral childlike quirkiness and partly a transcendent drama about living on society’s fringes.
+Baker’s film ― one of the year’s best ― is partly a feast of ephemeral childlike quirkiness and partly a transcendent drama about existing on society’s fringes.

 Prince understands the heavy reality that dogs her endearingly bratty character.
 Prince is also well aware of the fact that she is the movie’s star.
 She’s walked enough red carpets ― “The Florida Project” premiered at Cannes in May and screened at the Toronto and New York film festivals ahead of its Oct.
 6 theatrical release ― to know what it’s like to have a scrum of photographers shouting her name.
 Her celebrity indoctrination was swift.